hieunghia-pat/UIT-ObjectAoA/README.md

 The result will be printed out in the console concurrently in the `out.txt` file, then you can manually map the outputs in `out.txt` to image id by the json file.

-For some unexpected reasons of our devices, the extracted features of public test set and private test set were gone.
+As some unexpected reasons of our devices, the extracted features of public test set and private test set were gone.
 These features can be created via our [repository](https://github.com/hieunghia-pat/UIT-BottomUpAttention).
 Because of our limite time available, we can not recreate features for these two tests set.
 We sorry for this inconvenience.